yashwant/awesome-behaviors/README.md

 Some links (only a few) include a list of bullet points from the article.
 I expect this feature to be included in the future.

 Behavioral topics have considerable overlap.
-I also expect to revise these categories based on your feedback.
+I expect to revise these categories based on your feedback.

 Enjoy!
 Brian Piercy